sulbel/conceptual-toolbox/langs/CSS.md

-text-transform | adjusts text without changing the HTML line-height | adjust the height of each line in a block of text z-index | controls the layering of elements; higher values appear on top of lower valued elements
+text-transform | adjusts text without changing the HTML line-height | adjust the height of each line in a block of text z-index | controls the layering of elements; higher values appear on top of lower valued elements transform | change the size of an element